20 English Phrasal Verbs about Health

 Example:

-You need to cut out sugar to improve your health.
+My doctor advised me to cut out sugar to improve my overall health.

 Also it might be an operation where the doctor has to remove something, for example, to cut out the appendix